Royal Antediluvian Order of Buffaloes: History

 The earliest Buffalo Lodges were formed in Australia, in Sydney, the 1860s–1870s.
 A couple of articles appeared in various Buffalo Magazines in Australasia dealing of those early days.

 Lodges spread all over Australia under a number of different Buffalo Orders: the Grand Surrey Lodge, the Grand Surrey Banner, the Grand Lodge of England.
 There was also a Grand Marine Banner.

 In 1902, Bro.
 J Ord-Hume was appointed as a Grand Lodge of England Travelling Commissioner, with the power to open Lodges in his travels abroad to Australia.
 Maritime Lodge was recorded as the first GLE Lodge in Australia.

-In 1914 the Grand Marine Banner merged with another Buffalo order to form the Grand Australasian Banner.
+In 1914, the Grand Surrey Banner, Grand Independent Banner, & Marine Banner of Australia merged to form the Grand Australasian Banner.
 This Order is unique in that it has a fifth degree, the Roll of Honour Chain Collar.

 In the 1920s the first State Grand Lodges under the Grand Lodge of England were opened.

 Around the time of the Second World War, Lodges were extended under the GLE and GAB to Papua and New Guinea (later Territory of Papua and New Guinea and independent Papua New Guinea).

 In the 1950s a lodge was opened on the Peel Island leper colony.

 In the early 1980s an attempt was made to form a GAB lodge in New Zealand.
 This was opposed by the Grand Council in New Zealand.

 Present

-Today the GLE has the Grand Lodge of Queensland, Grand Lodge of Victoria, Grand Lodge of New South Wales East, Grand Lodge New South Wales West, Grand Lodge of South Australia & Grand Lodge of Tasmania still exist, as does the Grand Australasian Banner in the following states - Victoria, Queensland, New South Wales & Tasmania.
+Today the GLE has the Grand Lodge of Queensland, Grand Lodge of Victoria, Grand Lodge of New South Wales East, Grand Lodge New South Wales West, Grand Lodge of South Australia & Grand Lodge of Tasmania still exist, as does the Grand Australasian Banner in the following states - Victoria, Queensland & Tasmania.

+In Australia, the order is nicknamed the "Boozy Buffs", probably due to the order historically meeting in pubs.
+However, some lodges and/or their members are teetotal.